Melissa1909/neuroimaging-primer/fMRI/README.md

 - 📉 Nuisance regression: Include motion parameters (and their derivatives) in the GLM to reduce motion-related variance
 - ✂️ Scrubbing ("frame censoring"): Identify and remove volumes with excessive motion
   - e.g., framewise displacement > 0.5 mm or rotation > 0.5°
+  - We typically do something called "Contiguous low-motion segment (“epoch”) selection", which is applying the idea of scrubbing and searching for the longest timeframe below a previously defined motion cutoff
 - 📈 Quality control:
   - Plot motion traces
   - Compute summary metrics (e.g., framewise displacement)